William Percy Carpmael

 William Percy Carpmael (20 May 1864 – 27 December 1936) was the founder and first president of the rugby union Barbarian Football Club.
 Carpmael was born the eldest of eight in Briscobel, Streatham in England.

 Education and early career

 Carpmael was educated at Christ's College, Finchley where he was a boarder, and later at Jesus College, Cambridge.
 On completing university he joined his father's firm of patent agents; Carpmaels and Ransford of Chancery Lane.
-He would eventually become senior partner of the firm.
+He would eventually become a senior partner of the firm.

 While at Cambridge, Carpmael, or 'Tottie' as he was known, was a keen sportsman.
 He played cricket, rowed for the Lent Boat and was a keen steeplechaser; but it was rugby that he enjoyed playing the most.
 In 1885 he won his Blue in a varsity match as a forward.
 Due to Carpmael's close ties with his university the Barbarians, as a club, were also close to Cambridge and Blackheath.